engie-new-business/technicaldoc/README.md

 # 🚀Getting started

-Rockside relayer is a transaction delivery service.
+Rockside relayer is a non-custodial transaction delivery service.
 When sending a transaction to Rockside, you provide:

 * the `gas price limit` which is the maximum price you want to apply to the transaction
 * a chosen `speed` of inclusion in the blockchain